bingqinghe/IBM-Full-Stack-Cloud-Developer-Professional-Certificate/README.md

-# IBM-Full-Stack-Cloud-Developer-Professional-Certificate

-## About this Professional Certificate
+# About this Professional Certificate

 This Professional Certificate will equip you with all the key skills and technical know-how to kickstart your career as a Full-Stack Cloud Native Application Developer.
 Guided by experts at IBM, you will learn to build your own cloud-based applications and practice working with the technologies behind them.
 This program consists of 10 courses with ample instructional content as well as hands-on exercises and projects designed to hone your skills and help you build your portfolio.